Gbemiro8/naijahacks-xgear/README.md

 # Proposed solution

-A platform that helps manage properties and buyers and a chatbot that acts as an agent and answers most of the clients questions so that only important things get to the owner.
+A chatbot that acts as an agent and answers most of the clients questions so that only important things get to the owner.

 # Proposed stack